Stay safe on email

 Keeping emails out of the wrong hands

 Firing an email off to the wrong person or people is all too easily done.
-At the risk of stating the blindingly obvious, you need to know who you are sending it to.
+You need to know who you are sending it to.

 • Check the 'to' field carefully.
 Organisational address books may contain several people with the same or similar names.